 Family Visit Request

-Want to request a family visit?
-Text the family line and include the client’s name, who wants to visit, and whether you are asking for this Sunday.
-Visits are not automatic and must be approved by the therapist and clinical team before the Sunday visit.
+To request a family visit at Alpine Recovery Lodge, text the family line with the client’s name, who wants to visit, and whether you are requesting this Sunday.
+Visits are not automatic and must be approved by the therapist and clinical team before Sunday visiting hours.

 Text your request

-Tell us the client’s name, who wants to visit, and whether you are requesting a visit for this Sunday.
+Include the client’s name, who wants to visit, and whether you are requesting this Sunday.

-Approved visitors must follow house rules, common-area rules, and search and sobriety requirements.
+Approved visitors must follow house rules, search rules, and sobriety expectations.

 When are family visits allowed?